Play Therapy for Children and Teens in Charlotte, NC

 Play therapy offers an alternative, using play as a medium for communication, processing, exploration, and healing.
 It allows children to make sense of their experiences, express and release difficult emotions.
 Play therapy is supportive for many childhood concerns including anxiety, trauma, grief, aggression, social difficulties, and low self-esteem.

-While adults might benefit from traditional talk therapy, children are not developmentally ready for this type of communication.
+While adults might benefit from traditional talk therapy, children are not developmentally to talk through emotions for an hour.
 For them, play is their natural language, and toys are their words.
-Children might use the sand tray, dolls, dress up materials, puppets, or numerous other toys to help them make sense of what is happening in their world and how to move through it towards healing.
+Children might use the sand tray, dolls, dress up materials, puppets, or other toys to help them make sense of what is happening in their world and how to move towards healing.
 Each child is unique, so the approach to play therapy is tailored to meet their specific needs.
-I primarily use child-centered play therapy, Adlerian play therapy, and EMDR when working with children.
-I work with children 3 years and older.

 Frequently Asked Questions